eranal01/eranal01.github.io/README.md

 All file names follow the guidelines and all content is stored in the following repo: eranal01.github.io.

+I did realize that to begin the project I had incorrectly assumed I needed to create my repository on the Haligan servers.
+In fact, it is desirable to do it on my local computer.
+The repository is now cloned locally.

 I recieved help from Juliana (TA, thank you!!) on sublime issues.
 I discussed the GitHub and repo aspect of the assignment with Lena Chang in the early stages of development.
 I also used https://www.w3schools.com/howto often for help with the CSS.